Tax-Loss Harvesting Can Work Year-Round for Investors—Here’s How

 “Harvesting” that $15,000 loss, in this case, would have no effect on my portfolio’s value, and I could use the proceeds to buy a similar investment, subject to the "wash sale” rules.
 That would allow me to maintain roughly the same asset allocation while reducing my federal income taxes, leaving me with additional funds that would remain in my investment account continuing to earn investment gains.

 Your losses don’t just offset your gains; they can also offset up to $3,000 of ordinary income each taxable year.
 Let’s say I still realized a profit of $30,000 from Fund A. But in this scenario, Fund B lost $33,000.
-Assuming I had no other capital gains or losses for the year, I could use my loss to offset my entire gain from Security A, plus I could offset $3,000 of my ordinary income, further reducing my current income tax liability or possibly increasing my tax refund.
+Assuming I had no other capital gains or losses for the year, I could use my loss to offset my entire gain from Security A, plus I could offset $3,000 of my ordinary income, further reducing my current income tax liability, or possibly increasing my tax refund.

 One thing to watch out for: wash sales